 Is it Simple?

 The quickest path to an effective navigation menu is in its simplicity.
-However, achieving simplicity is not that easy, especially if you have a large website and you want to include each category in the menu.
+However, achieving simplicity is not that easy, especially with large websites where including every category in the main menu might not be intuitive at all.
+And you want to include every category in the menu.
 For a simpler navigational menu, take into account the following:

 Is the Logo Positioned Where It Should Be?